Oscar Eric BAUMANN

 Born on the 21st of June 1896 at Hahndorf, Oscar Baumann was just 19 years and 1 month old when he enlisted on the 21st of July 1915.
 His father Mr C.H.
 Baumann consented to his son's enlistment.
 His mother Mrs Maria Louisa Baumann was listed as his next of kin, and his address as Elizabeth Street Eastwood SA

-He had had previous military experience serving with the volunteer cadets at school for two years before joining the 74th Infantry Citizen Military Forces in which he was still serving when he enlisted in the AIF.
+He had had previous military experience serving with the volunteer cadets at school for two years before joining the 74th Infantry Citizen Military Forces which he was still serving when he enlisted in the AIF.

 He stated his occupation as a joiner (carpenter) and stated that he had been an apprentice at Hackett Harris, Adelaide for 3 years.
 His marital status was declared as single.

 Within a month of enlisting he was promoted to the rank of Sergeant, probably due to his previous military service, and assigned to A Company of the 32nd Battalion.
-The 32nd Battalion's composition half South Australian and half Western Australian recruits.
-Along with the 29th, 30th and 31st Battalions the 32nd formed the 8th Brigade in the 5th Division.
+The 32nd Battalion's composition was half South Australian and half Western Australian recruits.
+Along with the 29th, 30th and 31st Battalions, the 32nd formed the 8th Brigade in the 5th Division.

 Embarking at Outer Harbour in Adelaide on the 18th of November 1915 the 32nd Battalion boarded HMAT Geelong (A2) and sailed for Egypt.
 After arriving in Egypt the 32nd Battalion went straight into training while the AIF underwent an expansion and reorganisation of its forces.
 This included the splitting of the 1st Division and 4th Brigade into two new divisions, (so these divisions then had a core group of soldiers with past experience,) while new reinforcements arrived from Australia to fill in the gaps.

 The 32nd Battalion then transited the Mediterranean Sea and landed in France.
 From here they were then moved by train to Northern France, arriving in northern France near the 'Nursery' section of the front line near Armentieres and a little village called Fromelles.
 Many of the soldiers had remarked at the beautiful farming country through which they passed on their way north.
-For many it was a stark contrast to the Middle east and even the sunburnt landscapes of their homeland.
+For many, it was a stark contrast to the Middle East and even the sunburnt landscapes of their homeland.

 The 5th Division was last into the sector.
 By then the other divisions had begun to move south in preparation for their part in the soon-to-be-launched Somme Offensive.
 By mid July only the 5th Division remained.
-They were told they were to take part in a major attack - the first Division-level engagment by the AIF on the Western Front.
+They were told they were to take part in a major attack - the first Division-level engagement by the AIF on the Western Front.

-A and C Companies of the 32nd Battalion formed up on the extreme left of the 5th Division assault formation before launching their attack at 6:00pm on the night of the 19/20 of July 1916.
+A and C Companies of the 32nd Battalion formed up on the extreme left of the 5th Division assault formation before launching their attack at 6:00 pm on the night of the 19/20 of July 1916.
 The attack was a disaster.
 While the 32nd Battalion achieved initial success on its axis of advance, unlike many other battalions that night, their apparent success was illusory.
-When they continued advancing towards what they throught were the second and third German Trench lines, all they found were drainage ditches.
+When they continued advancing towards what they thought were the second and third German Trench lines, all they found were drainage ditches.

 After the withdrawal many Australian soldiers were left dead or wounded near the German line and Oscar Baumann is assumed to be one of these.
 The Germans buried many of them in six mass graves behind Pheasant Wood just outside of the town of Fromelles.
 Oscar's ID tags were returned via the Red Cross.

 These graves were discovered in 2008 after the work of Melbourne school teacher Lambis Eglezos, and exhumed in 2010.
-Through DNA analysis many soldiers have been identified.
-So far Oscar Baumann has not been one of these.

 Medals